kaiwk/leetcode.el/README.md

 Put password as plain text into your emacs config may not be a good idea, you can either read your password from somewhere else, or you can ignore this setting completely, a prompt will be given everytime you enter `M-x leetcode`.

-You can also set your preferred LeetCode programming language and SQL implementation by setting `leetcode-prefer-language` and `leetcode-prefer-sql`:
+You can also set your preferred LeetCode programming language and SQL by setting `leetcode-prefer-language` and `leetcode-prefer-sql`:

 ```elisp
 (setq leetcode-prefer-language "python3")